TNDC2002/PEproject/documents/report.md

 >- **Responsive and accessible design**: The website is intuitive and responsive, optimized for both desktop and mobile devices, making it easy for users to navigate and rent movies from any device.
 >- **Secure payment system**: A secure and reliable payment system is provided to ensure safe and efficient transactions, protecting users' sensitive information.
 ### Pages and Images:
+>Our website offers a variety of user-friendly and informative pages to enhance your movie rental experience.
+Here are some of the key features of our four main pages:
->Each page on our website is designed to be user-friendly and informative, with relevant images to accompany movie titles and descriptions.
+>- Home Page: The homepage is designed to be user-friendly and informative, featuring relevant images to accompany movie titles and descriptions, as well as a search bar and categories to help users easily find the movies they are interested in.
+>- Movie Page: The movie page includes a detailed description of the movie, as well as information such as the cast, director, and release year.
+It also displays user reviews and ratings, as well as related movies that users may be interested in.
+>- Settings Page: The settings page allows users to customize their experience on the website, including options such as language preferences, notification settings, and account information.
+>- My Favorites Page: The "My Favorites" page displays a user's saved list of favorite movies, allowing them to easily access and rent them again in the future.

 ## Functionality